Oshanik22/Oshanik22/README.md

 # Hello, I'm Oshanik!

-I'm a software engineer based in New Delhi with experience in Java, Flutter, and Python.
+I'm a software engineer based in New Delhi with experience in React Native, Java, Flutter, and Python.
 I'm passionate about building high-quality software and exploring new technologies.

 ## Current Work

-I'm currently working as a developer at ION Group.
-I work on a range of technologies, including Terraform, AWS, Cloud, Java, Jenkins, Robot Framework, Ansible and more.
+I'm currently working as a developer at ION Group, working on the lastest and greatest tech in the FinTech industry !

-## Open Source Contributions

-I'm just starting out on my open-source journey and would love to contribute to projects that align with my interests and skillset.
-If you have an exciting project you'd like me to contribute to, don't hesitate to reach out!

 ## About Me